Newburgh, New York: Government

+Newburgh is in the 18 Congressional District.

 Politics

 Tensions flared during the city's hotly contested 1995 mayoral election.
 Allegations of electoral fraud had dogged the city's first African American woman mayor, Audrey Carey, since her 1991 victory in a four-way race.
 Supporters of Republican candidate Regina Angelo alleged that many registered voters in neighborhoods Carey had carried heavily used false addresses.
 In response, four years later deputy sheriffs were stationed at polling places and challenged voters to provide proof of residency and identity.
 Although she won, Carey's supporters claimed that the deputy sheriffs had singled out minority voters for such challenges, and accused the Republicans of voter suppression.
 These tensions were only aggravated when the council selected the city's Republican chairman at the time, Harry Porr, as the new city manager.
 Carey was defeated by Tyrone Crabb, a black man running on the Republican line, in 1999.
 Porr was fired, rehired and fired again in 2001.
 Crabb died suddenly of a heart attack ten days before he was slated to take office.
 The vacancy was filled by his widow, Mary.

 Despite demographics and urban trends favoring Democrats, the voters of the city had until recent years regularly voted across party lines.
 Nicholas Valentine, mayor from 2003 until 2011 and several other recent mayors and council members were Republicans.
 The late Thomas Kirwan—a resident who served in the New York State Assembly until 2008—and was re-elected in a successful comeback bid in 2010, by one of the smallest margins in state history (15 votes), was a Republican.
 He died late in 2011.
 On March 20, a special election was held to fill the vacancy in which former Assemblyman Frank Skartados, Democrat, won by a large margin.
 In the general election held in November 2011, a newcomer to the city named Judith Kennedy was overwhelmingly elected Mayor over incumbent Republican Councilwoman Christine Bello.
 In addition, the Democratic candidates for Council seats, Gay Lee and Cedric Brown, were also overwhelmingly elected.
-Accordingly, the council is now 5-0 Democrat—the first time in recorded history one party monopolizes the Newburgh city government.
+Accordingly, the council is now 5–0 Democrat—the first time in recorded history one party monopolizes the Newburgh city government.

 An independent documentary was made in 2004 about the mayoral race in Newburgh, called Saving Newburgh.

 In 2009, the Republican party did not field its own candidates for city council.
 Instead the Republican Committee endorsed two Democrats—one a former councilman, the other an incumbent councilwoman—and they were not opposed for the Republican nomination in the primary despite their being registered Democrats.
 The Conservative and Independence parties both nominated them also.
 They lost the Democratic primary and despite their appearing on three party lines they lost the November election to two straight Democrats, both one time Republicans.

 Newburgh declared itself a sanctuary city in March 2017.